 - Crackback

-In crackback situations, it’s important to teach your players how to safely block the defender without getting a penalty.
+In crackback situations, it’s important to teach your players how to block the defender safely without drawing a penalty.
 This is where we teach “Airplane” blocking.
 The wide receiver (WR) will put his hands out to the side as if he’s mimicking an airplane and safely cut off the angle of the defensive back.
-This will help you to avoid illegal blocks that will penalize your team.

 Chaos Drill